iocave/customize-ui/README.md

 ### `customizeUI.titleBar`

 macOS only.
-When set to `inline`, titlebar is hidden and window controls become part of sidebar.
+Setting this hides the titlebar, and the tab bar becomes draggable.

+* `inline`: places window controls in the sidebar or tab bar.

+* `frameless`: hides window controls.

 Note that this setting requires that `"window.titleBarStyle": "native"` is also set.

 ### `customizeUI.fontSizeMap`